 The most common disadvantages of capsule hotels are:

 - Noise: This is the most important one.
-Capsule hotels are noisy because you’re sleeping in capsules that can’t even been locked most of the time.
-Common noises include snoring, alarm clocks specially from 6 a.m to 8 a.m, and any other sound that a human body can produce.
+Capsule hotels are noisy because you’re sleeping in capsules that can’t even be locked most of the time.
+Common noises include snoring, alarm clocks, especially from 6 a.m. to 8 a.m., and any other sound that a human body can produce.
+I recommend getting some silicone earplugs for sleeping, which you can easily find on Amazon.
+There are also some cheaper options like foam earplugs, if you prefer.
+I forgot mine and I woke several times during the night

 - Hard to relax: Since capsule hotels are meant for an overnight stay, there’s a lot of movement in the hotel.
 There will be people entering at different hours, so you will probably hear them walking in the corridor until they find their pod (plus all the noises I’ve told you before).
-If you have might sleep, get your sleeping pills with you and if you don’t have them, you might want to take a look at these Melatonin gummies available on Amazon that you just have to chew 30 minutes before bed.
+If you have light sleep like me, get your sleeping pills with you and if you don’t have them, you might want to look at these Melatonin gummies available on Amazon that you just have to chew 30 minutes before bed.

 Hopefully, now you’ll have a clearer idea of what to expect regarding capsule hotels for couples in Japan.
-Basically, there aren’t many available for now, but still there are some options if you’re traveling as a couple.
+There aren’t many available for now, but still, there are some options if you’re traveling as a couple.

-If you really want the pod experience, you have to go to Tokyo Kiba Hotel, although it’s not that modern and fancy.
-Otherwise, you can switch to the cabin experience on some First Cabin hotels (Niseko Pon no Yu, Kanazawa Hyakumangoku Dori or Kyoto Nijo Castle) and Centurion Hotel in Nara.
+If you really want the pod experience, you have to go to the Tokyo Kiba Hotel, although it’s not that modern and fancy.
+Otherwise, you can switch to the cabin experience at some First Cabin hotels (First Cabin Kanazawa, First Cabin Niseko, or First Cabin Kyoto Nijo Castle) or Centurion Hostel in Nara.

-For some modern and cool pods, try looking for a Nine hours hotel, but you will have to stay at separated floors, because there are men-only and women-only floors.
+For some modern and cool pods, try looking for a mixed capsule hotel, but you will have to stay on separate floors because there are men-only and women-only floors.
+This was our pick on our first trip to Japan because we really wanted to experience sleeping in a cool pod, so we went to Nine Hours Nagoya.